History of AIGAC: What You Would be Helping to Build

-The core concept of the Association of International Graduate Admissions Consultants (AIGAC) can be traced back to an initiative that the Tuck School of Business at Dartmouth adopted in Spring 2005.
-Inviting twenty-four graduate educational consultants from eighteen countries, the Tuck School of Business held the first-ever “Conference for International Educational Consultants.”
-Sponsored by Tuck’s Admissions Office, the conference provided insight into Tuck’s academic programs, its faculty and students, and its close-knit learning environment.
-It is here that two of AIGAC’s four founding members met: Linda Abraham of Accepted.com and Ricardo Betti of MBA Empresarial (Brazil).
-One year later Graham Richmond of Clear Admit and Maxx Duffy of Maxx Associates met at the second Tuck conference.
+The core concept of the Association of International Graduate Admissions Consultants (AIGAC) can be traced back to an initiative that the Tuck School of Business at Dartmouth University adopted in the spring of 2005.
+Inviting graduate educational consultants from eighteen countries, the Tuck School of Business held the first-ever “Conference for International Educational Consultants.”

 AIGAC Mission Statement

 AIGAC provides insight and transparency into the graduate admissions process and promotes ethical standards and professional development among our members and stakeholders worldwide.